unraid/docs/docs/unraid-os/using-unraid-to/run-docker-containers/community-applications.md

 Keep the installation window open until the process is fully completed.

 :::tip Security tip
 Before you install, take a moment to read the application's description.
 Check the developer's reputation and ensure the source repository is trustworthy.
 It’s best to choose applications from well-known developers or those with active support threads.
-Always be cautious about granting access to your array, cache pool, or any sensitive data.
+Always be cautious about granting access to your %%array|array%%, %%cache pool|cache-pool%%, or any sensitive data.
 :::

   </TabItem>